CLayer-dev/docs/hackathon-starter/README.md

 - Node.js 18+
 - npm or yarn
-- A wallet with test funds from the Core Layer Faucet
+- A wallet with test funds from the CLayer Faucet

 Useful links:
 - Docs: https://docs.clayer.io